-27 Resources to Learn ML
+27 Best Resources to Study Machine Learning

 If you have no experience in ML development, it’s okay: the post includes both introductory and advanced level materials.
 Pour yourself a cup of tea; this post is going to be looong.
 Let’s go.